The Best Pool Alarms of 2024 for Safety and Peace of Mind, Tested

 Most pool alarms can be installed by the owner.
 Many installations don’t require tools and come with mounting hardware that most DIYers or first timers can install themselves.

-Q. Is there a law that you have to have a fence around the pool?
+Q. Is there a law that you need a fence around the pool?

 In some areas, laws mandate fencing and gate alarms around residential pools.
 Check your local laws to determine if these rules apply to your home.
-No matter the laws, those with pets and children will want to consider having a fence around their pool for added peace of mind.
+No matter the laws, those with children and/or pets will want to consider having a fence around their pool for added safety and peace of mind.

 Q. Does a pool alarm have a camera feature?

 Most pool alarms don’t have cameras.
-Those who want added security might want to install a security camera alongside their pool alarm to have eyes and ears on the pool.
+Users who want added security might want to install a security camera alongside their pool alarm to have eyes and ears on the pool.

 Q. How does a pool alarm work?